2018 Admissions Closed

-Potential for distinguished national and international professional achievement is the principal criterion for admission to the Master of Global Public Policy (MGPP) program.
+Potential for distinguished national and international professional achievement is the principal criterion for admission to the Global Master of Public Policy (Global MPP) program.
 In assessing an application, the admission committee evaluates:

 - Past performance as evidenced by work experience and professional achievements

 - Future promise as indicated by recommendations and support from sponsoring organizations